FEATURED POST

 Half Shorter; Half Longer

-When you hear that the manufacturer say that the average battery lasts 5 years, that means that half of the batteries don't last that long.
+When the manufacturer says that the average battery lasts 5 years, that means that half of the batteries don't last that long.

 You may be lucky and have one of the batteries that lasts longer than 5 years, but don't count on it.
 When you buy a battery, you can expect that it may not last 5 years.